 - Improving disposable income levels (opportunity)

-- Economic stability of the majority of developed markets (opportunity)
+- Economic stability of most developed markets (opportunity)

 The opportunity linked to the high growth rate of developing markets supports Procter & Gamble’s potential growth.
 For example, increasing penetration into developing countries can drive the company’s overall global growth.
 Procter & Gamble’s marketing mix or 4Ps should reflect the corresponding changes.
-The company also has the opportunity to grow based on improving disposable income levels.
-This economic external factor corresponds to customers’ rising purchasing capacity for consumer goods from firms like Procter & Gamble.
-Moreover, the stability of the majority of developed markets contributes to the considerable stability of P&G’s remote or macro-environment.
-These conditions indicate that the Procter & Gamble Company has growth opportunities based on this element of the PESTEL/PESTLE analysis.
+This PESTLE analysis also indicates the business growth opportunity based on improving disposable income levels.
+This external factor corresponds to customers’ rising purchasing capacity for consumer goods from Procter & Gamble and competitors, like Unilever.
+Moreover, the stability of most developed markets contributes to the considerable stability of P&G’s remote or macro-environment.
+These conditions indicate that The Procter & Gamble Company has growth opportunities based on this element of the PESTEL analysis.

 Social trends and changes affect Procter & Gamble in terms of the behaviors of customers and workers, among other considerations.
-This element of the PESTEL/PESTLE Analysis framework deals with the influence of sociocultural conditions on business opportunities and threats in the remote or macro-environment of firms.
-Procter & Gamble must include the following sociocultural external factors in its strategic formulation for the consumer goods market:
+This element of the PESTEL/PESTLE analysis deals with the influence of sociocultural conditions on business opportunities and threats in the remote or macro-environment of firms.
+Procter & Gamble must include the following social factors in its strategic formulation for the consumer goods market:

 - Increasing preference for high-quality consumer goods (opportunity)